 Residential low density shall be limited to a density of less than or equal to 2.0 dwelling units per acre.
 Residential moderate density shall be limited to a density of less than or equal to 4.0 dwelling units per acre.
 Residential medium density shall be limited to a density of less than or equal to 8.0 dwelling units per acre.
-Residential high density shall be limited to a density of less than or equal to 20.0 dwelling units per acre.
+The medium density residential use classification can also provide location for